manopaul/Flying-Cars-P2-3D-Motion-Planning/Writeup.md

 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You're reading it!
 Below I describe how I addressed each rubric point and where in my code each point is handled.
+How to run this project is specified in the README.md file.

 ### Explain the Starter Code